 If you want to see dinosaurs in Philly, you won’t want to miss the Academy of Natural Sciences in Center City.
 The first natural sciences museum in the country, this museum offers many fascinating displays that the whole family will enjoy.

-The major highlight of the museum is their Dinosaur Hall, which features several dinosaur fossils and the chance to watch archaeologists uncover dinosaur bones in front of you.
+The major highlight of the museum is its Dinosaur Hall, which features several dinosaur fossils and the chance to watch archaeologists uncover dinosaur bones in front of you.
 Other great exhibits include the year-round butterfly garden and the very large bird identification book that was hand-drawn by John James Audubon.

 John Heinz National Wildlife Refuge